-Upon arriving early at 7:10 p.m. at the new location, I was so impressed with the large square footage of the restaurant!
+Upon arriving early at 7:10 p.m., I was so impressed with the large square footage of the restaurant!
 Apparently they had combined the two previous restaurants that used to be there and renovated it as a new bigger space.
 It was so nice in there!
 They were able to seat us right away too which made me think they weren’t as booked fully as they seemed to be when we had called them on the phone.

 The name of the restaurant printed in a chalk-like design in an area near the rafters made it appear so modern and hip and unlike most Chinese seafood restaurants.
 They really tried to cater to the young folks, I could tell!